 Thin sections were produced for geological samples of all formations, focusing on obtaining petrographic data which reflected the variability observed at a macroscopic level.
 In total, 29 thin sections were produced (thin-section database info), divided into three groups: 1) 20 thin sections of geological samples from different outcrops within the western section of the Algarve, recovered from the 2021 fieldwork; 2) 9 thin sections of geological samples from different outcrops from the eastern section of the Algarve, recovered from the 2022 fieldwork; 3) 1 thin-section of a geological sample recovered from previous works (<2021), which was not identified in the latter prospections.
 Although primary outcrops were prioritized, thin sections of secondary deposition samples were also produced, to characterize the chert from the most visited locations.
 Information about the thin sections, including the laboratories in which they were made, can be consulted in the Supplementary materials.

 All thin sections were analyzed using a Nikon LV100ND or a Leica DM2500 P and following standard petrographic description (full descriptions of the variables considered for the petrographic description can be found in the Supplementary materials).
-Three geological samples from western Algarve (previously broken for thin-section production) were also chosen for X-ray diffraction analysis, which was made at the CSIC institute in Barcelona, using a Bruker D8-A25 with a Cu tube and ultra-fast PSD detector.
+Three geological samples from western Algarve (previously broken for thin-section production) were also chosen for X-ray diffraction analysis, which was made at the GeoSciences CSIC institute in Barcelona, using a Bruker D8-A25 with a Cu tube and ultra-fast PSD detector.

 All descriptions (macroscopic, petrographic, and XRD data) and accompanying photographs will be available online on a database, and downloadable as PDF files.
 The paper was written with resource to R and R Studio and can be found open-source at the link.